British Triathlon Big Weekend

-Each region takes a team of 12 athletes from TriStar 2 and TriStar 3 categories (3 male and 3 female athletes from each age group).
-This years U20's event will take place on the 15th and 16th September at Mallory Park, Leicestershire.
+The Inter-Regional Championships (IRCs) comprise a weekend of racing by regional teams from throughout the UK at the British Triathlon Big Weekend.
+Each region takes a team of 16 athletes from TriStar 2 and TriStar 3 categories (4 male and 4 female athletes from each age group).
+This year's Big Weekend (renamed from the Under 20s festival) will take place on the 7th / 8th of September 2019 at Mallory Park, Leicestershire.
+The event itself has two elements:

 IRC 2018 Race reports